BUILDING AN AMERICAN ICON

 The introduction of lager beer to the United States by German immigrants during the mid-19th century forever changed the landscape of the brewing industry.
 As lager became the most popular style of beer, we pioneered the use of new technologies allowing consumers across America to enjoy beers like Michelob, Faust, and Budweiser.
 Our time-honored traditions of brewing the highest quality beer while constantly innovating has pushed the future of our industry forward.

-The birth of the American Lager
+The Birth of Lager

 In the mid-1800s, the population of St. Louis exploded as a large wave of German immigrants settled in the city.
 One of the principal industries that Germans brought to St. Louis was brewing.
 These German brewers introduced a style of beer popular in Germany, but relatively unknown in the United States: lager beer.

-Eberhard-Anheuser — From Soap to Beer
+Eberhard Anheuser From Soap to Beer

-Eberhard-Anheuser — From Soap to Beer
+Eberhard Anheuser From Soap to Beer

 Eberhard Anheuser — a German soap maker who would go on to own the largest soap and candle company in St. Louis — emigrated to Missouri in 1843.